phzwart/behindthenoise/index.md

 ## Applications

+### SEM-EDX

-### SEM-EDXScanning Electron Microscopy coupled with Energy Dispersive X-ray Spectroscopy (SEM-EDX) gives us detailed, qualitative maps of a material’s elemental makeup.
+Scanning Electron Microscopy coupled with Energy Dispersive X-ray Spectroscopy (SEM-EDX) gives us detailed, qualitative maps of a material’s elemental makeup.
 The downside?
 Getting both high resolution and low noise often means very long scan times.
 In this study, we ask whether a denoiser trained on just a handful of images can recover large-area SEM-EDX maps that would normally take weeks to record at good signal-to-noise.
 We start on a small patch: one “noisy” scan collected in 7 seconds and a “clean” reference scan collected over 2 hours.
 Each image has three channels—Si, Al, and Fe—and our training set consists of ten 7-second noisy scans plus that single 2-hour low-noise scan of the same region.

 ![SEM-EDX example](assets/images/Suplementary_Figure3.png)
 *Figure 4: SEM-EDX training data.*